processone/docs.ejabberd.im/content/admin/configuration/database.md

 using [host_config](/admin/configuration/basic/#virtual-hosting),
 so in that case you may prefer the new schema.

-The 'new' schema stores the XMPP domain in the database entries, so it allows to handle several XMPP domains in a single ejabberd database.
+The new schema stores the XMPP domain in a new column `server_host` in the database entries, so it allows to handle several XMPP domains in a single ejabberd database.
 Using this schema is preferable when serving several XMPP domains and changing domains from time to time.